dankamongmen/notcurses/USAGE.md

 default colors, and a bit to indicate whether it describes a Wide East Asian character.
 The remaining four bits are reserved.
 Typically two channels are bound together in a 64-bit unsigned integer (`uint64_t`), with eight bits currently going unused.
-There is such a double-channel in every `cell` and `ncplane` object.
+There is such a double-channel in every `nccell` and `ncplane` object.

-Usually, the higher-level `ncplane` and `cell` functionality ought be used.
+Usually, the higher-level `ncplane` and `nccell` functionality ought be used.
 It will sometimes be necessary, however, to muck with channels at their lowest level.
 The channel API facilitates such muckery.
-All channel-related `ncplane` and `cell` functionality is implemented in terms of this API.
+All channel-related `ncplane` and `nccell` functionality is implemented in terms of this API.

 ```c
 // Extract the 8-bit red component from a 32-bit channel.